osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

 ```
 ***

-Data in the SdsStream will be ordered as follows:
+Data in the stream will be ordered as follows:

 | **Time**   | **Recorded**   | **Measurement**   |
 |------------|----------------|-------------------|